Auto-tagging is a feature that is needed to:

 If your website uses redirects, it’s also important to make sure the GCLID is passed to the final landing page in order to track conversions.

 Auto-tagging is turned on by default for new accounts.
 To check the current status of auto-tagging in your account and turn it on or off, follow the steps below.
 If you’re unable to use auto-tagging, you can use manual tagging to import Google Ads data in Google Analytics.

 - In your Google Ads account, click the Admin icon .

 - Click the Auto-tagging section.

-- To enable auto-tagging, click to check the box next to “Tag the URL that people click through from my ad.”
+- You'll be able to check the current status of auto-tagging for your account.
+To turn auto-tagging on or off, click to check or uncheck the box next to “Tag the URL that people click through from my ad”.

 - Click Save.